 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Idyllwild-Pine Cove has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Idyllwild-Pine Cove has few renters and college students.
 But the biggest reason it is quieter in Idyllwild-Pine Cove than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Idyllwild-Pine Cove may be for you.

-Idyllwild-Pine Cove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Idyllwild-Pine Cove does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Idyllwild-Pine Cove is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.